 People change as they go through life.
 They learn new things.
 They become interested in new ideas.
 They toss away behaviors that just don’t fit them any more.
 They grow.

 From one human being to another, I’m glad we can grow, learn, and change.
-Imagine how boring this world would be if you never explored something different; tried a new food; learned something new; traveled to a different city, state, or country.
+Imagine how boring this world would be if you never explored something different; never tried a new food; never learned something new; or never traveled to a different city, state, or country.

-What is missing in this world is the acceptance that your significant other, spouse, friend, or child should be allowed to be human: to grow, to change, to become, to improve.
+What is missing in this world is the acceptance that your significant other, spouse, friend, or child is a unique individual and should be allowed to be human: to grow, to change, to become, to improve.
 To become the person they were meant to be.

 Next time you find yourself wondering what happened with a friend, significant other, spouse, or child realize that, because they are human, they are going to grow, change, become, improve from the experiences they have, the events in their lives, and the exploration of the world.